script-jpg/entrance/README.md

 Entrance is an app that allows paid timed voice calls between creators and their fans.
 It aims to create enriched creator-fan interactions and provide a new source of revenue for creators.

 Here is a video demo: https://www.youtube.com/watch?v=6ROs4eP9EOg.
-It does not include the WebRTC calling component or the call queue component.
+It does not include the WebRTC calling component or the call queue component in the video since it was not implemented at the time.
 Note that this code now lacks a back-end and will therefore not work when building unless you provide your own backend.

 # Additional Notes

 This is the front-end for a prototype that was discontinued because of its dependence on a streaming platform.
 A newer version that is streaming platform agnostic is currently in the works.
 This version also suffers from a lack of a back-end.
 As a result, much of the information is stored on localStorage which can lead to breaches of sensitive information.
-As a result, this version of the front-end application is being discontinued and can serve as a testament of my front-end capabilities as a developer.
-Note that all the code was written by me.
+As a result, this version of the front-end application is being discontinued and can serve as a testament of my front-end capabilities as a developer. **Note that all the code was written by me.**

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.